 The cooled oil provides instant relief.
 Coconut oil may also provide prolonged relief due to potential anti-inflammatory properties.

 You can also make your own laxative suppositories.
 Combine mineral oil and a solid oil, such as coconut oil or cocoa butter.
 Freeze into cylinders, and remove one when you’re ready to insert.

 Mineral oil is absorbed by the body and can help ease stool through your intestines.

-Do not use OTC hemorrhoid medication for more than one week without a doctor’s permission.
+Don’t use OTC hemorrhoid medication for more than one week without a doctor’s permission.
 The medicines in the suppositories and other medicines can irritate the delicate tissues in and around the rectum.
 They can also cause inflammation, skin rash, and skin thinning.

 OTC suppositories should only be used for a short period of time.
 They can cause side effects like irritation and rash if used too frequently.

 Talk with your doctor if OTC options don’t provide relief and you need to consider another option.